zenprocess/KTS/README.rst

 ===============================
-Kibana 4 Templates for Suricata
+Kibana 6 Templates for Suricata
 ===============================

-Templates/Dashboards for Kibana 4 to use with Suricata IDPS and the ELK stack
+Templates/Dashboards for Kibana 6 to use with Suricata IDPS threat hunting and the ELK 6 stack

-This repository provides 11 templates for the Kibana 4.4 and Elasticsearch 2.x for use with Suricata IDS/IPS - Intrusion Detection and Prevention System.
+This repository provides 21 templates for the Kibana 6.x and Elasticsearch 6.x for use with Suricata IDS/IPS/ - Intrusion Detection, Intrusion Prevention and Network Security Monitoring system

-These dashboards are for use with Suricata and ELK - Elasticsearch, Logstash, Kibana and comprise of more than 140 visualizations and 11 searches.
+These dashboards are for use with Suricata 4.1+ and enabled Rust build, Elasticsearch, Logstash, Kibana 6 and comprise of more than 200 visualizations and 15 predefined searches.

 The dashboards are:

+ - SN-ALERTS
+ - SN-ALL
+ - SN-DHCP
+ - SN-DNS
+ - SN-DNP3
+ - SN-FILE-Transactions
+ - SN-FLOW
+ - SN-HTTP
+ - SN-IDS
+ - SN-IKEv2
- - ALL
+ - SN-KRB5
- - ALERTS
+ - SN-NFS
- - DNS
+ - SN-OVERVIEW
- - FILE Transactions
+ - SN-SMB
- - FLOW
+ - SN-SMTP
- - HTTP
+ - SN-SSH
- - SMTP
+ - SN-STATS
- - SSH
+ - SN-TLS
- - TLS
+ - SN-VLAN
- - VLAN
+ - SN-TFTP
- - STATS
+ - SN-TrafficID

 How to use
 ==========